Are you afraid you might be socially awkward?

 People who have become good at spotting social dynamics can easily recognize socially awkward individuals.

-But if you are a still growing your social intelligence, then it’s easy getting confused and to think of “shy” as socially awkward and “outgoing” as socially competent.
+But if you are still developing your emotional intelligence, then it’s easy getting confused and to think of “shy” as socially awkward and “outgoing” as socially competent.

 But it’s not always that simple.